conjurdemos/conjur-intro/tools/simple-certificates/README.md

 This script will generate:
 - Root key/certificate
 - Intermediate key/certificate, signed by Root
-- Conjur Node certificates:
+- Conjur Node certificates, all signed by the Intermediate:
-    - master-1.mycompany.local
+    - `master-1.mycompany.local`
-    - master-2.mycompany.local
+    - `master-2.mycompany.local`
-    - master-3.mycompany.local
+    - `master-3.mycompany.local`
-    - follower-1.mycompany.local
+    - `follower-1.mycompany.local`
-    - follower-2.mycompany.local
+    - `follower-2.mycompany.local`

 ### Generate
 To create these certificates, navigate to this directory and run: